Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc P - Ravenloft Heist.md

 > If the players rescue and manage to communicate with Anton (e.g., via writing), he can share the following information about the stairways leading from [[#P11e.
 Brazier Room]], which he gleaned from Volenta’s taunts and boasts during his imprisonment:
 >
 > * The left staircase leads to the office of Rahadin, the castle chamberlain, as well as a “room full of bones" filled with human skeletons and a giant, reptilian skull.
 (Anton has visited this bone-filled room once before, when Volenta took him there to lovingly coo about her desire to add his skull to one of the piles.)
-> * The central staircase leads to the king’s apartments, where Anton has heard a female prisoner is being kept.
+> * The right staircase leads to the king’s apartments, where Anton has heard a female prisoner is being kept.
-> * The right staircase leads to the catacombs and crypts.
+> * The central staircase leads to the catacombs and crypts.
 (Anton can share that bats and vampires dwell there.)
 ### Meeting Volenta
 If she is still alive and the players haven’t encountered her yet in the other areas of [[#P11.
 Dungeons]], Volenta Popofsky is seated on the left throne on <span class="citation">K77.
 Observation Balcony (p.
 82)</span>, playing with a human skull held in her hand.
 (The skull belongs to Dezdrelda Konstaninova, Anton’s wife, who Volenta fed to the ghouls after her corpse was drained for blood in [[Arc O - Dinner with the Devil]].)

 Volenta greets the players with mild surprise and congratulates them on surviving the traps and foes elsewhere in the castle.
 If the players defeated her or otherwise foiled her plot in [[#Arc D - St. Andral’s Feast]], she informs them that she’s been relishing the opportunity for a rematch, and directs the **zombies** beneath the water to arise and attack.

+> [!combat]- **Balancing the Torturer**
+> Due to the phase mechanic, this combat encounter is a series of two consecutive **mild** combat encounters against a party of five 7th-level players, a CR 2 ally (Ireena Kolyana), and a CR 4 ally (Ezmerelda d’Avenir), the first of which will consume approximately 11% of their total maximum hit points and the second of which will consume approximately 6% of their total maximum hit points (for a total of 17% of their maximum hit points).
+For parties of smaller or larger sizes, modify the encounter as follows:
+> * **Three Players**.
+Remove the zombies.
+> * **Four Players**.
+Reduce the number of zombies to one.
+> * **Six Players**.
+Increase the number of zombies to five.

 Volenta joins the zombies in attacking the players on her first turn in combat.
 In addition, on initiative count 20 of the first round of combat, Volenta kicks over the amphora full of oil on the balcony, causing the oil to seep down to cover the surface of the five-foot-square section of water immediately below.